 Savings Account Features

 All savings accounts come with different features.
 It depends on the bank and what their terms are.
-However, here are some of the essential features that you should be looking in your account:
+However, here are some of the essential features that you should be looking for in your account:

 Instant use